On Adversarial Attacks In Acoustic Drone Localization: Method

 \subsection{Clean localization}

-To circumvent the reliance on computationally complex ISMs used in \cite{shor2024active} for RIR computation (as detailed in \cref{sec:rel}), we replace usage of ISMs with neural acoustic fields (NAFs) \cite{luo2022learning}.
+To circumvent the reliance on computationally complex ISMs used in \citet{serussi2024active} for RIR computation (as detailed in Section \ref{sec:rel}), we replace usage of ISMs with neural acoustic fields (NAFs, \citet{luo2022learning}).
 NAFs offer a reliable neural representation of the RIR, and are trained over actual RIR sampled from actual room acoustics.
-Unlike the original forward model from \cite{shor2024active}, NAFs produce RIRs already encompassing higher-order reflection sources.
-Therefore, for every point sound source, modeling the drone sound $s_{\mathrm{s}}$, the entire sound waveform sampled at a given microphone, $s_{\mathrm{m}}$, can be directly derived from \cref{eq:sound} in a single forward pass, with the RIR component attained by a single query of the NAF model.
-This makes the approach proposed in \cite{shor2024active} significantly faster and more reliable.
+Unlike the original forward model from \citet{serussi2024active}, NAFs produce RIRs already encompassing higher-order reflection sources.
+Therefore, for every point sound source, modeling the drone sound $s_{\mathrm{s}}$, and the entire sound waveform sampled at a given microphone, $s_{\mathrm{m}}$, can be directly derived from equation \ref{eq:sound} in a single forward pass, with the RIR component attained by a single query of the NAF model.

-In our altered formulation for \cite{shor2024active}, for every microphone $\mu \in \mathcal{M}$, the response of each point sound-source $s_{i} \forall i \in \mathcal{S}$ as perceived at $\mu$, is computed using \cref{eq:sound} (with NAF RIRs).
+In our altered formulation for \citet{serussi2024active}, for every microphone $\mu \in \mathcal{M}$, the response of each point sound-source $s_{i} \forall i \in \mathcal{S}$ as perceived at $\mu$, is computed using equation \ref{eq:sound} (with NAF-produced RIRs).
 The total sampled sound at sensor $\mu$ is given by $s_{\mu}=\sum_i s_{i}$.
-These inputs are fed into the inverse model transformer-encoder architecture from \cite{shor2024active} to train our "clean" regressor, to be later evaluated under the presence of adversarial acoustic perturbations.
-We report clean localization performance in \cref{sec:attack_res}.

-We emphasize that these modifications of the original localization algorithm fall outside the main focus and intended contributions of this paper, and are primarily a stepping stone towards a fast, differentiable model for the computation of $s_{\mathrm{m}}$.
-Nonetheless, we still deem this contribution notable.
+These inputs are fed into the inverse model (transformer-encoder architecture from \citet{serussi2024active}) to train our "clean" regressor, to be later evaluated under the presence of adversarial acoustic perturbations.
+We report clean localization performance in Section \ref{sec:attack_res}.
+These modifications fall outside the main intended contributions of this paper and serve as a stepping stone toward a fast, differentiable model for the computation of $s_{\mathrm{m}}$.